rbndickson/rbndickson.github.io/_projects/03-emoji-flashcards.markdown

 categories: NodeJS ExpressJS
 features:
   - Printable flashcards
+  - Admin and Editor User roles
-  - English or Spanish vocabulary
+  - English and Spanish vocabulary
   - Grouped by categories or collections
   - Picture dictionaries
   - Vocabulary quiz
   - Responsive design
+  - Tested with RSpec
 technologies:
+  - Ruby on Rails
+  - Rspec
-  - Node.js
+  - Slim
-  - Express
+  - React
-  - Pug/Jade
+  - PostgreSQL
   - SASS
   - Semantic UI
   - Heroku
 ---
-Using the excellent open source [Twemoji](https://github.com/twitter/twemoji) by Twitter for language learning materials.
+Designed, developed and deployed an application to create printable flashcards for language learning from the excellent open source [Twemoji](https://github.com/twitter/twemoji) by Twitter.

+User authentication and roles allow for different editors to edit the vocabulary for each language.